DaniNedo/daninedo.github.io/_posts/2019-07-21-helloWorld.md

 Start the GUI and go to _Configure_ -> _Configure ST Visual Programmer_, then select ST-LINK as _Hardware_, SWIM as _Port_, and your microcontroller model in _Device_, in my case STM8S003F3.
 Next go to _File_ -> _Open..._ and select the .hex file and finally go to _Program_ and press _Current Tab_.
-At this point the buil-in LED of your board should start blinking.
+At this point the build-in LED of your board should start blinking.

 #### Using the STVP_CmdLine
 Open the CMD and again make sure that you are in the project folder, then execute: